p-kyrylo/auidio-to-text/README.md

 # Description

 Whisper model based application for transcribing audio files into text.
 App can read your audiofile, trinscibe it into text and then let you save the text in .docx format.
-There are two sctipts *main.py* and *original.py*, basically both of them are the same app, the only difference is the first one is built using *customtkinter* GUI, the second one using *streamlit*, so it can be executed in the docker container.

 # Installation